ASTM A500 Steel Pipe

 (3) Tolerances

 As you see, A500 tolerances are tighter than A53 pipe tolerances.
-When you are selecting section sizes for your structural design, you will have more confidence that you will not only get the cross-sectional dimensions but also the necessary straightness with A500, as A500 producers must also adhere to a straightness tolerance specified in A500.
+When you are selecting section sizes for your structural design.
+You will have more confidence that you will not only get the cross-sectional dimensions but also the necessary straightness with A500.
+As A500 producers must also adhere to a straightness tolerance specified in A500.
 With A53, there is no specification in the standard for how straight the pipe must be.

 (4) Inside and Out

 Thus far, we’ve focused on these two options’ structural characteristics, but what happens on the outside matters just as much.
-Because the A53 pipe produced to carry pressurized steam, water or gas, the manufacturer must hydrostatically test their product, ensuring that it can withstand pressure when in use.
-If you are using A53 piping for structural applications, you can expect to pay for tests your application does not require.
+Because the A53 pipe produced to carry pressurized steam, water or gas.
+The manufacturer must hydrostatically test their product, ensuring that it can withstand pressure when in use.
+If you are using A53 piping for structural applications.
+You can expect to pay for tests your application does not require.

-Consider, too, that when you use an A53 pipe, you will pay in part for the sealant that producers use to coat the outside of the pipe.
-In order to weld to these pipes, a fabricator must remove the sealant you have paid for, an unnecessary cost and extra step in the fabrication process.
+Consider, too, that when you use an A53 pipe.
+You will pay in part for the sealant that producers use to coat the outside of the pipe.
+In order to weld to these pipes.
+A fabricator must remove the sealant you have paid for, an unnecessary cost and extra step in the fabrication process.
 The bare surface of the A500 tube makes it easier to paint, as well.

 Inside and out, the differences between A53 pipes and A500 tubing make clear: these two options are far from synonymous.
 For a host of structures—from building columns, braces, trusses, space frames and towers—A500 is clearly the appropriate choice.